aofarrel/Stuart-WDL/README.md

 *Depreciated: Use https://github.com/dockstore/checker-WDL-templates instead*
 Checks if two files are equivalent, as opposed to arraycheck_* iterating through two arrays.
 Includes the same Rdata equivalence checker of arraycheck_rdata (disabled by default).

+### segfault
+Divide an array of inputs into "segments" for scattering.
+For example, 10 input files can make 2 segments of 5, and you can scatter 2x on those segments.

 ## workflow-level

 ### dot_product_scatter